Restaurant Style Salsa is inexpensive and a cinch to make at home. Learn the ingredient I use to make it taste just like a restaurant's!

 NOTE: if your canned tomatoes contain sugar in the ingredient list then omit the sugar in the recipe.

-Pulse the ingredients until you reach your desired consistency then taste and add more salt and/or lime juice if necessary.
 That said, this salsa is best eaten 24 hours or more after making, so the flavors have time to meld, and so I like to adjust the seasonings just before serving the day after making.

 Scoop the salsa into a 4 cup mason jar or bowl with a tight fitting lid then refrigerate for 24 hours to let the flavors really meld before digging in.
 The salsa will stay fresh in the refrigerator for 1-2 weeks, though mine never ever sticks around that long.
-I hope you love this EASY restaurant style salsa at home!
-Enjoy!

-Restaurant Style Salsa
+Serve Restaurant Style Salsa with these Recipes:

 Ingredients

-- 28oz can whole peeled tomatoes, undrained
+- 28 oz can whole peeled tomatoes, undrained

 - 1/2 red or white onion, roughly chopped